+The Center for Excellence in Teaching and Learning (CETL) has further advice and resources for faculty.
 The Center for Excellence in Teaching and Learning (CETL) offers programs and services to enhance the quality of education at Clark University.
 These programs are designed to serve faculty and PhD students, are created in response to faculty-identified needs, and are guided by the CETL Steering Committee.
 The CETL website also serves as a resource for information related to pedagogy and the learning sciences.